PopGirma1/Unread-email/README.md

 specification:

-i am using mac book pro. so i don't need to add any driver like chromDriver or Firefox Driver or sth like gecko driver.
+i am using mac book pro. so i don't need to add any driver like chromDriver or Firefox Driver or something like gecko driver.
-So the only thing is just go to safari and click develop option and then click on alow remote automation(you can find it at the last of option).
+So the only thing is just go to safari in the top corner apple logo and click develop option and then click on alow remote automation(you can find it at the last of option).

 but are using window oprating system. just do this one